espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

       // 5) Register user-side event handlers
       esp_event_handler_register(DRIVER_EVENT, ...);  // to observe driver states, e.g. link-up
-      esp_event_handler_register(IP_EVENT, ...);      // to observer ESP-NETIF states, e.g. get an IP
+      esp_event_handler_register(IP_EVENT, ...);      // to observe ESP-NETIF states, e.g. get an IP

 .. note::

-    These 5 steps need to be performed in the exact order as shown above, mainly due to the default event loop, which is used by network interface drivers to register system events.
+    These steps must be performed in the exact order shown above, primarily due to the default event loop used by network interface drivers to register system events.

-      - Default event loop needs to be created **before** initializing an interface driver (as it typically needs register system even handlers)
+      - The default event loop needs to be created **before** initializing an interface driver, as the driver typically needs to register system event handlers.
-      - Registering application event handlers need to happen **after** calling :cpp:func:`esp_netif_attach`, because the event handlers are called in the order they were registered and we need to have the system handlers called first.
+      - Registering application event handlers must occur **after** calling :cpp:func:`esp_netif_attach`, because event handlers are called in the order they were registered.
+To ensure that system handlers are called first, you should register application handlers afterward.

     Steps ``2)``, ``3)`` and ``4)`` are quite complex for most common use-cases, so  ESP-NETIF provides some pre-configured interfaces and convenience functions that create the most common network interfaces in their most common configurations.